Sedum dasyphyllum 'Minor'

 Corsican Stonecrop, Thick-leaved Stonecrop, Thick Leaf Stonecrop, Blue Tears Sedum, Love and Tangles, Love and Tangle

-Sedum dasyphyllum 'Minor' is a small succulent shrub with opposite, blue-green to purplish leaves on creeping stems.
+Sedum dasyphyllum 'Minor' is a small mat-forming succulent with opposite, blue-green to purplish leaves on creeping stems.
 It grows up to 5 inches (12.5 cm) tall when in flower.
 The leaves are thick and fleshy and more purple in intense sunlight.
-Flowers are small, white with little black dots on the petals and green ovaries.
+Flowers are small and white with little black dots on the petals and green ovaries.

 How to Grow and Care